veeenu/veeenu.github.io/content/_index.md

           <h1>Hello!</h1>
         </header>
         <section>
-          <p>I'm a software developer and quantitative analyst.
+          <p>I'm a software engineer and quantitative analyst.
 I cultivate
           interest in a wide variety of topics related to programming, mathematics and finance.</p> <p>I hold a Bachelor of Science degree in <a href="http://www.informatica.unifi.it" target="_blank">Computer